MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 These behaviors occur after the form is opened&mdash;for example, you see a value or control for a second, and then the value changes or the control disappears.

 There are multiple reasons why unexpected behaviors occur when a form opens.
 One of the most common is the [OnLoad](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onload) scripts that run synchronously or asynchronously to change the field or control behavior.
-To determine whether your script is causing the issue, you can disable the form handlers by appending `&flags=DisableFormHandlers=true`<!--note from editor: Edit okay?
-I assume you didn't want those asterisks in this string.--> at the end of your app URL.
+To determine whether your script is causing the issue, you can disable the form handlers by appending **&flags=DisableFormHandlers=true** at the end of your app URL.

 If the form loads normally after you disable the form handler, there's an issue with the script that's blocking or causing an error when the form is loading.